Fair Warning Excerpt

 “Good,” Mattson said.
 “How’d you meet?”

 “Down the street here.
-There’s a restaurant called Marmalade.
+There’s a restaurant called Mistral.
 I moved here from Hollywood, didn’t really know anyone and was trying to get to know the neighborhood.
 I’d walk down there for a drink every now and then because I didn’t have to worry about driving.
 I met her there.”

 “When was this?”